modons/LMR/docs/install.rst

 .. _install:

 ************************
-Installation & LMR Setup
+Installation & LMR setup
 ************************

-Get the LMR Code
+Get the LMR code
 ================

 The source code for this project can be found on Github at